nightingale18/iot-music-recommender/README.md

 ```

 ## Use
-### Step one： start a server which simulates an average heart beat per minute
+### Step one： expose a Thing which simulates an average heart beat per minute
 ```
 node simulator_server/server.js
 ```